BioJulia/BGZFStreams.jl/README.md

 ## Usage

-The BGZFStreams.jl package exports two types and a function to the package user:
+The BGZFStreams.jl package exports three types and a function to the package user:

 * Types:
     * `BGZFStream`: an `IO` stream of the BGZF file format
     * `VirtualOffset`: data offset in a BGZF file
+    * `BGZFDataError`: an error type thrown when reading a malformed byte stream
 * Function:
     * `virtualoffset(stream)`: returns the current virtual file offset of `stream`